 Business rates advice

-Your local authority will offer comprehensive guidance on their website to help you understand business rates, reductions and how to pay or appeal.
+Your local authority offers comprehensive guidance to help you understand business rates.
+This includes:

 - What they are used for